aryaman-titan/ctf-writeups/DevCTF-2022/rev/getargs/README.md

 On executing, it asks for an input, and entering random values gives wrong password.

 I used `Ghidra` for decompiling the program.
-The
+Here's the useful code
 ```c
     if (**(char **)(param_2 + 8) == '\0') {
       uVar3 = 0xffffffff;